Nothin' (song): Remix

 The official remix was later released and features Pharrell Williams, P. Diddy, Foxy Brown, Capone, Final Chapter, & Musaliny-N-Maze.

 Legacy

-In 2022, Spin listed "Nothin'" as the 44th best song of 2002.
-The same year, it was sampled on rapper Armani White's song "Billie Eilish".
+In 2022, Spin listed "Nothin" as the 44th best song of 2002.
+The same year, it was sampled on rapper Armani White's song "Billie Eilish" from his EP Road to Casablanco.
 White and N.O.R.E. performed a medley of both songs at the 2022 edition of the BET Hip Hop Awards.